baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 	yield python
 {% endhighlight %}

-For-loop can take this generator and help you to feed your pythons:
+The <ins>**yield**</ins> keyword is an essential part of a generator.
+It 'freezes' the generator's internal state, so everytime you call the generator, it gives you the next python to feed. <ins>**For-loop**</ins> can take this generator and help you to feed your pythons:

 {% highlight py %}
 for python in python_generator(aquarium):